 - policyholders in relation to claims under warranty and indemnity and tax liability policies concerning claims in the technology and renewables sectors and tax matters;

 - policyholders on a number of insurance recovery actions arising from construction disputes, including under CAR policies, professional indemnity policies and public liability policies, such claims arising from tunnelling, piling, architectural and engineering work;

-- various financial institutions in relation to claims under political and credit risk insurance policies worldwide
+- various entities in relation to claims under political and credit risk insurance policies worldwide.

 Prior to joining Herbert Smith Freehills in 2005, Sarah practised as a barrister at Crown Office Chambers from 1999–2005.
 She has appeared in a range of tribunals including the QBD, TCC and Court of Appeal and retains full rights of audience.
 She is also an experienced mediation advocate.